tcpalmer/nina-scheduler/sequencer/container.md

 ## Triggers

+{: .warning }
+Note that adding triggers to this section is **_rarely_** needed.
+In general, triggers to handle auto-focus, meridian flips, center after drift, etc should be added to the triggers section of a container above the Target Scheduler Container.

 Sequence triggers are generally used to either invoke some operation or interrupt execution based on the state of the software and the attached equipment.
 Unlike the DSO Instruction Set container which has a fixed target for the duration of an imaging session, the Target Scheduler Container may get a new target each time it calls the Planning Engine.
 This poses challenges when using triggers that depend on knowing the coordinates of the current target:
 * During a Wait period, the target has default coordinates of RA 0 and Dec 0.
 * When the planner returns a new target the coordinates are updated to reflect that target.

 Any triggers placed _under_ Target Scheduler Container should be thoroughly tested before unattended operation.
 In general, it's not necessary (and perhaps incorrect) to put any of the core NINA triggers inside this triggers container.
 Triggers added by other plugins may need to be placed here but you're on your own.

-In releases prior to 4.0.5.0, it was necessary to place the Center After Drift trigger into the Triggers list inside Target Scheduler Container so that it could follow the current target.
-However, the code will now recognize a Center After Drift trigger placed into the same container that holds Target Scheduler Container and automatically update it when the target changes.
-This provides a much better user experience since the trigger display updates properly.
+The NINA Center after Drift trigger requires special handling.
+First, **_never_** put it in the Triggers section under Target Scheduler Container where it will be explicitly ignored.
+Instead, place it in the triggers section of a container above Target Scheduler Container.
+Second, the CaD trigger needs to know the current target coordinates to determine drift.
+When the Target Scheduler Container gets a Target Plan, it locates the trigger in the sequence hierarchy and injects the target coordinates.
+If it is working properly, the CaD instruction UI will correctly show drift and status.

 ## Custom Event Instructions